Regularisation of Currents with Mass Control and Singular Morse Inequalities: Preliminaries to Theorem

-In this section we patch together the local regularisations constructed in the previous section to prove Theorem \ref{The:globalregularisation} under the extra assumption that the original current $T$ has vanishing Lelong numbers everywhere.
-For the sake of simplicity we assume $X$ to be compact.
-The result actually holds for any manifold $X$ which can be covered by finitely many coordinate patches on which the local regularisation theorem \ref{The:masses} can be applied.
+In this subsection, we recall how local regularisations can be patched together by slightly modifying the classical patching procedure introduced in [Dem92] to produce a global regularisation of a (quasi-)positive closed $(1,\,1)$-current.
+For the sake of simplicity, we assume $X$ to be compact.
+The method actually works for any manifold $X$ which can be covered by finitely many coordinate patches on which the local regularisation procedure can be applied.
+We will explain the procedure in the case of zero Lelong numbers for the sake of simplicity.